Abizern/nscnlon/content/when-and-where.md

 date: "2019-05-22"
 ---

-## August Staycation Event
+## September - Winter is Coming!

 The next event is on *Tuesday, 15th September, 2020*.
-Winter is Coming!

 Stay at home and have an NSCoder Night.